Wildlife Research Volunteer

 Liwonde National Park

 Located in the southern region of Malawi, Liwonde is home to Malawi’s largest populations of elephant, black rhino, cheetah and waterbuck.
-The area is managed by African Parks, in partnership with Malawi’s Department of National Parks and Wildlife.Β
+The area is managed by African Parks, in partnership with Malawi’s Department of National Parks and Wildlife.

-Liwonde was at the heart of the largest elephant translocation in history, led by African Parks and known as 500 elephants.
-In recent years Liwonde has been the subject of numerous wildlife reintroductions and it is now the top park in Malawi for carnivore sitings, especially cheetahs and lions.Β
+Liwonde was at the heart of the largest elephant translocation in history, led by African Parks and known as ‘500 elephants’.
+In recent years Liwonde has been the subject of numerous wildlife reintroductions and it is now the top park in Malawi for carnivore sitings, especially cheetahs and lions.

 Liwonde National Park

-The research camp is located on the edge of the Likwenu River, close to the main gate to the National Park.
-Placement participants stay in shared rooms and the camp has a large kitchen and outdoor fire area.
-Ablutions include flush toilets and hot showers.
 Power at the research camp is intermittent and often powered by a backup power source, therefore we recommend limiting the number of devices that require charging.

-Three vegetarian meals are provided a day, and cooking and cleaning are shared communally.
-Dietary requirements can be catered for – please let us know in advance!
 Laundry can be done either by yourselves or one of the staff – detergent is provided.

 When can I volunteer?